You Are Here: Digital Metabolism Test

 Style Guide, Typography & Color Systems

-- Color Palette: Command-line interface palette: White, black, blue reminiscent of digital systems that underpin our polished user interfaces
+- Visual Language: Utilizing a command-line interface aesthetic, the project features a white, black, and blue color palette reminiscent of digital systems that underpin our polished user interfaces

-- Typography: Archivo Black for headings and Space Mono for body text to maintain the command-line interface aesthetic
+- Typography: Bernoru Black for bold headings and Space Mono for body text to maintain the command-line interface aesthetic

 Accessibility Decisions